-The scoring system given here has been developed for a generalised riparian area in the mid north of South Australia, and may need to be adjusted for particular situations.
+The scoring system given here has been developed for a generalised riparian area in the wool-growing districts of Tasmania, and may need to be adjusted for particular situations.
 Ideally, a number of relatively pristine sites in the region should be surveyed to provide a benchmark for the scoring system.
 The scores for each indicator can then be checked to ensure that all indicators are present, and that the maximum score can be achieved for each indicator.
-For example, along ephemeral creek systems, reeds may not be a suitable indicator due to a lack of permanent water.
+For example, in wet forests with a dense canopy, there may be no large tussock grasses but ferns could be used as an indicator instead.
+Also, ground cover may never reach > 60% due to shading, so this indicator may need to be adjusted accordingly (for example, the scores given for different levels of ground cover could be rescaled similarly to those given for understorey cover).
 Benchmarking against relatively pristine sites is not always possible in highly modified catchments.
 In these situations, we can only make a 'best guess', based on local knowledge and historical information, about the appropriate scoring for each indicator in these catchments.

-For the mid north of South Australia, advice should be sought from a local botanist or vegetation expert on the expected 'natural' vegetation for your region.
+For the drier parts of Tasmania, advice should be sought from a local botanist or vegetation expert on the expected 'natural' vegetation for your region.
 For riparian zones naturally dominated by trees, this RARC method should be appropriate.
 However, for riparian zones that naturally lacked any tree cover, we recommend adjusting the scoring system as follows:

-- for the habitat component, replace 'riparian canopy vegetation' with the expected dominant overstorey this is likely to be a shrub layer.
-Thus, longitudinal continuity, vegetation width and proximity will all relate to a shrub layer, rather than a canopy (tree) layer. - for the remaining components, exclude the indicators which relate to trees, i.e. canopy cover, native canopy cover, standing dead trees, hollow-bearing trees and native canopy species regeneration. - ~ adjust the size of fallen logs to include timber from shrubs (> 5 cm).
+- For the habitat component, replace 'riparian canopy vegetation' with the expected dominant overstorey this may be a shrub layer or a grass layer.
+Thus, longitudinal continuity, vegetation width and proximity will all relate to a shrub or grass layer, rather than a canopy (tree) layer, - For the remaining components, exclude the indicators which relate to trees, i.e. canopy cover, native canopy cover, standing dead trees, hollow-bearing trees and native canopy species regeneration, - Adjust the size of fallen logs to include timber from shrubs (> 5 cm).